 You've provided users with a set of search results.
 What happens next?
-Certainly, they could continue to search, revising their query and their idea of what they're looking for along the way.
-Or, heavens, they might have found what they're looking for and are ready to move on.
-Contextual inquiry and task-analysis techniques will help you understand what users might want to do with their results.
+Certainly, they could continue to search, revising their query and their idea of what they're boking for along the way.
+Or, heavens, they might have found what they're boking for and are ready to move on.
+Contextual analysis and task analysis techniques will help you understand what users might want to do with their results.
 The following sections discuss a few common options.